Better NPM'ing, Tips and Tricks using NPM

 $ export NVM_SYMLINK_CURRENT=true

-(Bonus) Follow Github Releases
+(Bonus) Follow GitHub Releases

 Problem: Be notified of releases

-Solution 1: (Updated: 2018.12.02) Github now support watching releases of a repository: Documentation.
+Solution 1: (Updated: 2018.12.02) GitHub now supports watching releases of a repository: Documentation.

 Solution 2: Gitpunch.com seems to solve the problem.
-It can follow all your Github stars and specific projects.
+It can follow all your GitHub stars and specific projects.